angular/angular/contributing-docs/building-with-bazel.md

 - Build a package: `yarn bazel build packages/core`
 - Build all packages: `yarn bazel build packages/...`

-You can use [ibazel] to get a "watch mode" that continuously keeps the outputs up-to-date as you save sources.
-Note this is new as of May 2017 and not very stable yet.
+You can use [ibazel] to run in a "watch mode" that continuously keeps the outputs up-to-date as you save sources.

 [ibazel]: https://github.com/bazelbuild/bazel-watcher